yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/text-to-speech.md

 # Overview

-Nexmo uses text-to-speech engines to allow you to play machine generated speech to your users.
+Nexmo uses a text-to-speech engine to allow you to play machine generated speech to your users.
 This can either be done via an NCCO with the use of the `talk` action, or by making a REST request to an in-progress call.

-## Example
+## NCCO

+Text-to-speech can be played into a call via an NCCO.

 The following example NCCO shows a simple use case: